 *Vegetable oil or an egg

 1) Mix sugar, yeast, and warm water in a bowl.
 Begin to stir, waiting for bubbling to show the yeast have gone to work.
-Then, add olive oil, salt, rosemary, pepper, and flour.
-Stir and add in flour as necessary.
+Then, add olive oil, salt, rosemary, pepper, and a cup of flour.
+Stir and add in flour as necessary to form a blob of dough.

 2) Begin kneading, and add flour if it’s too sticky–but not too much!
+Knowing the right consistency will take practice, so add small flour amounts at a time.
 Work in 1 cup of cheese as you knead.

 3) Grease a second bowl, and let your dough rest in a warm spot until doubled.
 It could take a bit…